Cosmic Queries – Black Hole Escape

 Okay.

-So if you build a system where you capture all that energy of your host star, channel it down to your civilization, civilization.
+So if you build a system where you capture all that energy of your host star, channel it down to your civilization, now you have a badass civilization level two.

 And now